fernandovalente/pypassword/README.md

 pyinstaller password_generator.spec
 ```

-3. The executable will be created in the `dist` folder as `Gerador de Senhas.exe`
+3. The executable will be created in the `dist` folder as `Password Generator.exe`

 ## Project Architecture